Starlight Spectacular (Canada's Wonderland): Original production

-Starlight Spectacular played in four scenes, fading to darkness inbetween.
+Starlight Spectacular played in four scenes, fading to darkness in between.
 The first scene has a theme of the seasons, beginning with images of maple leaves (a national symbol of Canada) blowing around Wonder Mountain, then falling snowflakes and effects which made Wonder Mountain appear to be frozen.
 The snow then began to disappear and plants grew, and a rainbow and butterflies appeared around the mountain.

 The second scene begins with lightning effects and parts of the mountain appearing to explode and release lava.
 One lightning strike opens a large cave in the mountain; a dragon- or dinosaur-like creature emerges, roars, and blows fire which covers the entire mountain.

 The third scene features geometric displays with 3D effects, in which images of white, blue, green, and red cubes and squares of various sizes move and interact.
 An optical illusion then made the mountain appear to move up and down, left and right, and tilt.
 Cubes reappeared, moving in all directions, followed by coloured strings.
 The mountain then seems to collapse.

 In the fourth scene, the peaks of the mountain are lit to visibility one by one, and appear to be moving in rhythm with mechanical sounds.
 Images of rotating gears are then projected on the lower portions of the mountain, giving the impression of a giant machine.
 The mountain peaks move faster as the gears grow larger.
 Lights seem to shoot out of the gears and fly around the mountain, leaving string-like trails.
 Smaller lights appeared descending down the mountain.

 Water jets synchronize with the accompanying music, which grows in intensity.
 Blue lights then appear on the mountain's two largest waterfalls, with jellyfish-like images beside them.
 Vibrant rainbow colours flash across the mountain, then imitate the four waterfalls.
 The image of a giant disco ball appears, seeming to flash coloured spots before falling down the mountain.
 Circles and stars fly around the mountain, followed by animated fireworks and balloons.
 The dinosaur reappears wearing a party hat and dances, and the words "Happy 30th Birthday Canada's Wonderland" appears along with more animated fireworks and balloons.

 This 2011 show lasted 10 minutes and 30 seconds.